A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Introduction

-An outline of the paper is as follows.
-In Section \ref{cont_time_model}, we introduce the general continuous-time mathematical model that describes the human glucose-insulin system.
+In Section \ref{model_construct}, we introduce the general continuous-time mathematical model that describes the human glucose regulatory system.
 Then, in Section \ref{event_time_model}, we introduce the specific versions of this model relevant in T2DM and ICU settings.
 The two model classes all derive from a single general model, and differ according to how nutrition uptake and glucose removal are represented.
 In Section \ref{param_est}, we construct the framework for stating the parameter estimation problem and its solution.
 In Section \ref{exp_design}, we describe the datasets, the experiments we design for parameter estimation and forecasting, and the methods we use for parameter estimation and forecasting for the T2DM and ICU settings.
-Section \ref{num_results} presents the numerical results on parameter estimation and forecasting along with some uncertainty quantification (UQ) results separately for T2DM and ICU settings.
+Section \ref{num_results} presents the experimental results on parameter estimation and forecasting along with some uncertainty quantification (UQ) results separately for T2DM and ICU settings.
 Finally, in Section \ref{conc}, we make some concluding remarks and discuss future directions that we intend to pursue.